provose/provose/docs/v1.0/reference/ec2_instances.md

 ## Provose EC2 instances are not behind a load balancer.

-Docker containers that are deployed using the Proovse [`containers`](../containers/) module are launched behind an Amazon Elastic Load Balancer.
+Docker containers that are deployed using the Provose [`containers`](../containers/) module are launched behind an Amazon Elastic Load Balancer.
 However, EC2 instances created with the `ec2_instances` module are not gated behind a load balancer.
 They are directly exposed to the VPC they are deployed in, and optionally accessible via the Internet if you specify `public_tcp` or `public_udp` ports.

 ## Only Bash is supported for "user data."